 Many varieties of tomatoes can be found in Italy, yet the best known for sauces and pastes are those grown in the San Marzano region, located just outside Naples.
 This is not to say San Marzano tomatoes are the undisputed best tomatoes, but rather that they have a storied history, primarily in the United States, as they (at least those grown in or around the region now classified as “San Marzano”) served as the original export tomatoes some 100 years ago.
 Moreover, San Marzano tomatoes enjoy protected status by the European Union.

-I now make a tomato sauce for you all a few times a week.
+I now make a tomato sauce right at home in my kitchen a few times a week.
 I love making it.
-To me there's something special about mixing and ultimately reducing delicious ingredients into a wonderfully tasty sauce, one that can be used in so many creative ways.
+To me there’s something special about mixing and ultimately reducing delicious ingredients into a wonderfully tasty sauce, one that can be used in so many creative ways.
 My secret recipe focuses on the flavors of the tomatoes.
-It’s a balanced arrangement--a classical composition!--of the best possible ingredients, producing, in my opinion, a wonderful and unique balance of taste.
-Why not pick up a jar?
-You can either find it at a store or I'll ship it to you.
-You can buy Nello's Sauce online by clicking here.
+It’s a balanced arrangement–a classical composition, so to speak–of the best possible ingredients, producing, in my humble opinion, a wonderful and unique balance of taste.

 Speaking of classical compositions, did you know that one of the earliest recipes we have of a tomato sauce was penned by Paganini, the famous Italian composer and violinist?
 Paganini suggests ravioli pasta to pair with his sauce, as do I with mine.
 (Mind you: In Paganini’s recipe there are likely some ingredients you’d rather leave out.
 I’m just guessing here, but you’ll see what I mean!)
 Click here for the recipe.
 For those with very good eyes and who can read Italian, have a look at Paganini’s original hand-written recipe to the right.